 Look beyond the city

 Amsterdam is a very green city but to truly get a feeling for how spring changes the country, you have to step outside of the city limits and explore the countryside with a tour.
-In spring the largest flower garden of Europe opens its doors to visitors, who can discover seven million flowers during a day trip to Keukenhof gardens or they can learn why the Netherlands is the flower garden of the world at Floriade.
+In spring the largest flower garden of Europe opens its doors to visitors, who can discover seven million flowers during a day trip to Keukenhof gardens.

 If you are looking for Dutch icons such as windmills, cheese, wooden shoes and sailing, the All-in Countryside and Windmills tour is for you.
 Picturesque villages, people in traditional clothing and plenty of cheese await you just outside the city.
 For those who want to go a little further beyond the city limits, a trip to Giethoorn, with its thatched roofed farmhouses and lack of roads, can be just what you are looking for.